 Bitcoin is a consensus network that enables a new payment system and a completely digital money.
 It is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.
 From a user perspective, Bitcoin is pretty much like cash for the Internet.
-Bitcoin can also be seen as the most prominent triple entry bookkeeping system in existence.

 Bitcoin is the first implementation of a concept called "cryptocurrency", which was first described in 1998 by Wei Dai on the cypherpunks mailing list, suggesting the idea of a new form of money that uses cryptography to control its creation and transactions, rather than a central authority.
 The first Bitcoin specification and proof of concept was published in 2009 in a cryptography mailing list by Satoshi Nakamoto.
 Satoshi left the project in late 2010 without revealing much about himself.
 The community has since grown exponentially with many developers working on Bitcoin.